-Each semester (September-December; January-May; June-August) of instruction consists of 10 half-hour lessons.
-The cost for each semester is $400.00.
+Each semester (September-December; January-May; June-August) of instruction consists of 10 lessons (45 minutes each).
+The cost for each semester is $500.00.
 A student is encouraged to seek the sponsorship of his/her pastor and parish, but a student may also pay his/her own tuition.
 Payments are made directly to the instructor.

 Are there any requirements?

 Students must have access to a suitable organ for practice purposes.
 The minimum requirements for an instrument include two manuals of 61 keys each and a pedal board of 30 keys.
 Text materials and printed music are essential elements of the instruction and are required, as per the direction of the instructor.
 Copies of service music, psalmody, and hymns from the student’s parish repertoire should be made available to the student by the parish.
 Students are required to have access to organ shoes and a metronome.